ccx1997/crnn_ctc_pytorch1.0/README.md

 CRNN_CTC_PyTorch
 ================
 This version is an improvement based on [Mei](https://github.com/meijieru/crnn.pytorch) used to train CRNN model on PyTorch1.0.
-Relevant paper is "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition" by Shi et. al..
+Relevant paper is "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition" by Shi et. al.
+The ``filter.py`` is completed by [Xu](https://github.com/xuqingquan789) to exclude the influence by the corrupted images.

 To run a demo, please refer to [Mei](https://github.com/meijieru/crnn.pytorch#run-demo).